stackbuilders/assertive-ts/README.md

 ## Contributing

 Do you want to contribute to this project?
-Please take a look at our [contributing guideline](/docs/CONTRIBUTING.md) to know how you can help us build it.
+Please take a look at our [contributing guidelines](/docs/CONTRIBUTING.md) to know how you can help us build it.
+You can also check the [development guide](/docs/development.md) for information about local setup and the release process.

 ---